mohd-sahal/mohd-sahal/README.md

 ## 👋 Hey there!
 I'm Mohammed sahal

-🎓 B.Tech in Computer Science Engineering
+🎓 B.Tech in Computer Science Engineering | Aspiring Cybersecurity Student

 <a href="" /></a>